Journalists committed to defending democracy and human rights can enter a competition.

 The Lorenzo Natali Journalism Prize, sponsored by the European Commission, recognizes excellence in written, radio and broadcast journalism on the theme of development, democracy and human rights around the world.

-The contest has three categories: a Grand Prize, for journalists whose media headquarter is located in one of 160 partner countries of the EU; Europe Prize, for journalists whose media is in one of the countries of the European Union; and Best Emerging Journalist Prize, for journalists under 30 in any country that receives assistance from DG DEVCO and DG NEAR, as well as in the EU Member States.
+The contest has three categories: a Grand Prize, for journalists whose media headquarter is located in a partner countriy of the EU; Europe Prize, for journalists whose media is in one of the countries of the European Union; and Best Emerging Journalist Prize, for journalists under 30 in any partner country as well as in the EU Member States.